eviction application - state buyout of land - City of Cape Town - Western Cape High Court

 On 25 January 2016, Fischer amended her notice of motion seeking, in the alternative to the eviction of the residents, a two part relief:

 Fischer’s application was heard in February 2017, together with two other identical applications brought by owners of neighbouring properties, which also form part of the Marikana settlement.
-SERI argued that the only reasonable option that could be pursued in order to avoid making the Marikana residents homeless was for the state to purchase or expropriation the land.
+SERI argued that the only reasonable option that could be pursued in order to avoid making the Marikana residents homeless was for the state to purchase or expropriate the land.
 SERI further submitted that section 9(3) of the Housing Act 107 of 1997 provides the appropriate legal framework within which to manage the purchase or expropriation of the Marikana land, and that the City’s failure to initiate the process required by section 9(3) is unreasonable and unconstitutional.
 Judgement was reserved.

 On 30 August 2017, the Western Cape High Court dismissed the application to evict the 60 000 people living in the settlement.
 The Court found that the City had infringed the constitutional property rights of the owners of the Marikana land, and had also breached the housing rights of the Marikana residents by its unreasonable failure to do anything to secure the tenure of the Marikana residents.
 The Court directed the City to initiate the process provided for in terms of section 9(3) of the Housing Act, by entering into good faith negotiations to purchase the Marikana land, and expropriating the land in the event that purchase negotiations failed.

 The property owners, together with the City of Cape Town and The Western Cape Provincial Minister of Human Settlement, are now appealing the judgment by the Western Cape High Court.
-The matter will be heard in the Western Cape High Court.